 The email above works, but you are going to need to follow up with your prospects for better results.

 People’s inboxes are busy places and sometimes emails get missed.
-Close.com has a great article on following up with prospects.
+In that case, you should follow up with your prospects.

 I like to follow up 3 times every 3-4 days after the initial email has been sent.
 You should test this and see what works in your business as all industries will be different.